 But Bach eschews this approach.

-The reason is partly his decision to retain the dominance of the minor-mode chorale, now transposed into D to better accommodate the singers.
+This accommodates the minor-mode chorale, now transposed into Dm to better accommodate the singers.
 The layout is for a trio of voices, but it differs from that of the other two trios in the canon (Cs 38 and 116, chapters 22 and 26).
-This is, more accurately, a duet for soprano and tenor, the alto, until the final bars, simply doubling the upper strings in a virtually unembellished statement of the chorale melody.
+This is, more accurately, a duet for soprano and tenor; the alto, until the final bars, simply doubles the upper strings in a virtually unembellished statement of the chorale melody.
 This produces a very particular and possibly unique sound in Bach’s output, one he would not have chosen without good reason.

 But we are still left with something of an enigma; why is there no overt sense of joyousness expressed in anticipation of the New Year?
 Are there clues to be found in other cantatas written for the same event?

 Unfortunately the calendar for Bach′s first Leipzig year fell such that no cantata was required for the first Sunday after Christmas, although one does survive from the third cycle, C 28.
 The texts for the two works are similar in that they praise God in anticipation of a peaceful and bountiful New Year.
 But C 122 has nothing like the festively merry duet for alto and tenor of the later work, nor the jaunty opening aria for soprano.
 A tiny clue may possibly be found in the C 28 chorus where mention of sins, albeit forgiven, elicits grinding chromaticism in the harmony.
-This seems, for Bach′s congregations, to have been a time in which to contemplate our sinning and resolve to do something about it in the coming year!
+This was, apparently, a time for Bach′s congregations to contemplate their sinning and resolve to do something about it in the coming year!